The Great Tug-O-War: Clients vs Businesses

 We live in a world now where we are as empowered as ever by being able to access information on a machine that fits in the palm of our hands.
 Naturally, there are benefits to this when you feel like you need to be your own advocate – and by all means, when you need to be, you should.
 However, there are times when we have to defer to someone with more experience and knowledge in the best interest of whatever the topic may be – our business, our health, our homes – the list goes on.
 In an industry like digital development, which does not even require a degree, you will sometimes find that having solid experience and “the customer is always right” go together like chalk and cheese.

-Turning a passion into a career
+Turning a passion into a career, and business

 As a web designer, the best thing we can ever hear during the design planning aspect of a project is, “You’re the designer, and we trust your judgement.”
 At the end of the day, we didn’t end up in this industry by accident.
 We were passionate about digital design for many years before even pursuing it.
 We earned degrees in it.
 We took courses that went beyond straight coding, such as Applied Art in Web and User Experience Design.
 We go to conferences to keep up with what’s new and changing in our field.
 We’re part of meetups and Slack groups devoted to web design and development.